NiskuT/Civilization/Rules/rules.md

 ### Economy

 Economy priority cards allow a player to interact with city-states and rival cities by moving caravans.
 The card’s priority row slot determines which terrain types the caravans can move into.
-Each player starts the game with one caravan on his or her economy card.
+Each player starts the game with one caravan.
 During the game, a player may gain better economy cards that increase the number of caravans he or she can use.
 A caravan can move out of its player’s capital city or mature cities as though it was already in that city’s space.
 If a caravan does not reach a city-state or rival city in a single turn, it remains on the board and can be moved again the next time the player resolves the economy card.

 <p align="center"><img src="https://github.com/NiskuT/Civilization/blob/develop/ressources/img/player-1-caravan.png"></p align="center">